Prototype (video game): Gameplay

 Alex's most powerful attacks are the Devastators, which require Alex to be in Critical Mass- either a state of near-death or the exact opposite, having excess stored biomass and increased health.
 These include the Tendril Barrage, which fires impaling tendrils from his body in all directions, the Groundspike Graveyard, which erupts massive spikes from the ground all around Alex, and the Critical Pain, which fires a single beam of hardened biomass from his hands to severely damage a single target.

 For movement around the city, Alex uses his increased physical abilities.
 When sprinting, he will automatically hop over cars, barriers and other obstacles without losing momentum.
 Alex will also scale any wall he comes into contact with and simply knock aside any humanoids that get in his way without stopping.
 He can jump great heights and distances, enough to clear five-story buildings, and can sprint at extreme speed indefinitely.
 Falls cause no damage to the player even from the greatest heights.
 Even small jumps are enough for Alex to dent the ground beneath him, and falls from sufficient heights will create shockwaves at the point of impact which will kill most humans nearby and send objects as large as cars flying.
 Falling height also factors into several of Alex's melee attacks.

 Enemies in the game consist of the Infected and the Military.
 The Infected consist of ordinary civilians infected with the Blacklight virus that are generally not a threat to Alex.
 However, the Hunters, huge creatures created from Infected water towers, are one of the main enemies in the game.
 Evolved Hunters referred to as Leaders are one of the most powerful creatures in the game and are incredibly hard for Alex to kill.
-The Military consist of ordinary soldiers which are usually not a threat to Alex, although they are capable of operating weaponry that is extremely dangerous to Alex, such as tanks and heavily armed helicopters.
+The Military consist of ordinary soldiers which are usually not a major threat, but they are capable of operating weaponry that is extremely dangerous to Alex, such as tanks and heavily armed helicopters.
 The Military also consists of Blackwatch, an agency dedicated to combating biological and nuclear warfare.
-Blackwatch is one of the intricate parts of the game's story and create some of the most deadly biological weaponry to combat Alex, including viral detectors capable of detecting Alex even in his disguise, and, introduced later in the game, the deadly poison Bloodtox, capable of slowly killing Alex and the Infected.
+Blackwatch is one of the intricate parts of the game's story and create some of the deadliest biological weaponry to combat Alex, including viral detectors capable of detecting Alex even in his disguise, and, introduced later in the game, the deadly poison Bloodtox, capable of slowly killing Alex and the Infected.
 Introduced later in the game are heavily armored and durable soldiers referred to as Super Soldiers, capable of fighting against Alex and some of the strongest Infected.